-Ever wonder how many SMBs and enterprises are following business process automation trends in 2021?
-Despite last year’s fast-paced digitization, for over 40% of businesses implementing BPA, the undertaking is still a work in progress.
+Ever wonder how many SMBs and enterprises are following business process automation trends?
+Despite fast-paced digitization, for over 40% of businesses implementing BPA, the undertaking is still a work in progress.
 Moreover, 16% of businesses have no BPA plans in mind, according to McKinsey & Co.
-And yet, many of their counterparts are making use of business automation trends in 2021 by leveraging robotic process automation (RPA), AI engineering, cloud solutions, or are moving towards hyperautomation.
+And yet, many of their counterparts are making use of business automation trends by leveraging robotic process automation (RPA), AI engineering, cloud solutions, or are moving towards hyperautomation.

-In this blog, we’re looking into the business process automation trends dominating 2021.
+In this blog, we’re looking into the business process automation trends.
 Also, you’ll discover how to stay ahead of the latest BPA trends with the new airSlate Academy!

 1. RPA and bot automation